amitgalor18/BraTS_with_SMP/README.md

 An example to the resulting image, the ground truth mask and the predicted segmented image:
 ![example image](/example_image_59.PNG)

+The Project_Main_Pipeline notebook is our main code, which we wrote with google colab.
+The rest of the important code is in "utils" folder.
-The Project_Main_Pipeline notebook should be executed in order with a few caveats:
+The notebook should be executed in order with a few caveats:
 - In the "Choose Network Parameters" cell, if you don't have the first pre-trained model saved in the drive, you should change the "false" to "true". after that, the model can be loaded instead of downloaded from the start.
 - The "Train the Model" cell has a few choices:
     - Number of epochs